Logo Landeshauptstadt München

 Deutsche Bahn’s special timetable for Oktoberfest

-Deutsche Bahn has a special timetable during the Oktoberfest, after all, it is expecting an additional three million passengers for the Oktoberfest: On weekends and public holidays, for example, there are more and longer regional trains, and also until especially late at night.
-This ensures that every Oktoberfest visitor gets home safely.
+• Deutsche Bahn has a special timetable during Oktoberfest, as it expects 100,000 more passengers per day: on weekends and public holidays, for example, there are more and longer regional trains, which also run late into the night.
+This ensures that every Oktoberfest visitor can get home safely.

-More than 100 additional employees are on duty to ensure security at the stations, especially at the Hackerbrücke S-Bahn station, at check-in at the main station and for cleaning the train cars.
-DB Security is also stepping up its presence on trains and S-Bahns.
-The Federal Police will once again be deploying the loudspeaker van at Hackerbrücke, which will not only guide visitors to the Oktoberfest, but also ensure a relaxed atmosphere with party music.
+• More than 150 additional employees will be on duty to ensure safety at the stations, especially at the Hackerbrücke S-Bahn station, at the main station, and for cleaning the carriages.
+DB Security will also have a stronger presence on trains and S-Bahn trains.